mwiedemeyer/SPDeployment/README.md

     * the remote destination folder (in url format with /)
     * (optional) Regex to exclude files/folders
 	* (optional) Regex to include files/folders
+	* (optional) Deletes all files from the folder before deployment

 Now add this file to your project root.